Psychedelic integration techniques is part two of a three part series:

 Externalising internal experience

-Drawing, writing, journaling or movement about your experiences are a valuable tool for integration.
-Having a pen and notebook nearby to write notes or draw diagrams and pictures can be helpful.
+Drawing, writing, journaling or movement about your experiences are valuable tools for integration.
+And having a pen and notebook nearby to write notes or draw diagrams and pictures can be helpful.
 Transferring ideas to paper adds another level of understanding to internal experiences that would otherwise be forgotten.
 Creative energy unexpressed can turn inward and become destructive.
 Journaling and artistic expression is about developing the observational side of your personality.
 And observation is key to understanding.
 Again, the main methods I will outline here all encompass elements of stillness, presence and observation.

 Psychedelic integration techniques and coherence

 One way of thinking about psychedelic integration is the idea of coherence.
 Coherence is defined as the quality of being logical and consistent.
 And., ‘the quality of creating a unified whole’.
 This certainly matches the goal of any experience geared toward positive change.
 What this means for you as an individual is aligning beliefs and values with actions.
 It means aligning what your heart wants with what your mind focuses on.
 And this can be easily missed because we often override our hearts desires with thoughts.
 The heart is also where many of our best and worst memories had their biggest affect.

 There is sufficient evidence to suggest in fact that our heart thinks and stores memory.
-There are cases of people with heart transplants where they take on more than the personality traits of the donor.
+And there are cases of people with heart transplants where they take on more than the personality traits of the donor.
 Transplant recipients have in rare cases actually recalled enough detail about a past event (like the murder of the donor) to find and convict the person responsible.
 And you only need ask someone to point to themselves, to see that they will point to their heart and not their head.
 Heart, mind and body coherence can be fostered in several ways., one of which I will introduce below.
-Read the book called ‘The hearts code’ by Paul Pearsall for more on the hearts memory.
+Read the book called ‘The hearts code‘ by Paul Pearsall for more on the hearts memory.
 It’s a fascinating read.

 How to integrate beliefs, behaviours and progress